starlit-nox/reading-notes/201/Class01/classnotes_01.md

 **Code Files:** HTML, CSS, and JavaScript

 **Assets:** Collective name for all other stuff that makes up a website.

+**HTML:** markup language that we use to structure and give meaning to our web content
+- Paragraphs, headings, data tables, embedded images, videos, etc.

+**CSS:** a language of style rules that we use to apply styling to our HTML content
+- Background colors, fonts, laying out content in multiple columns

+**JavaScript:** scripting language that enables you to create dynamically updating content, control multimedia, animate images, and pretty much everything else
 - Images, music, videos, word couments, and PDFs

 ## Things I want to know more about